uhaciogullari/SimpleMvcSitemap/README.md

 }
 ```

-You can also create index files by providing sitemap file URLs manually.

 ## <a id="google-sitemap-extensions">Google Sitemap Extensions</a>

 You can use [Google's sitemap extensions](https://support.google.com/webmasters/topic/6080646?hl=en&ref_topic=4581190) to provide detailed information about specific content types like [images](https://support.google.com/webmasters/answer/178636), [videos](https://support.google.com/webmasters/answer/80471), [mobile](https://support.google.com/webmasters/answer/34648?rd=1), [news](https://support.google.com/news/publisher/answer/74288?hl=en&ref_topic=4359874) or [alternate language pages](https://support.google.com/webmasters/answer/2620865).
 You can still use relative URLs for any of the additional URLs.